maiqingqiang/newbee-mall-api-rs/README.md

 ## License

-Distributed under the GNU License.
+Distributed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgments